jeonghonah/achv-crawler/README.md

 Achievement system crawler

 # how to run
+(edit ./lib/target.js to your target website)

-(edit ./lib/account.js to user private login account) npm start
+npm start